As you know (because you probably Googled it to get here), there’s a strange secret pyramid in Scotland.

 Before You Go

 And just like that, we’ve reached the end of our guide to the Secret Pyramid in Scotland.
-And thanks to us, it’s now probably not so secret anymore.
+It’s now probably not so secret anymore.

 For more information on big behemoths in the nation, check out my guides to the 13 UNESCO sites in Scotland, and the 17 best castles in Scotland.